shkschneider/git_scripts/DOCUMENTATION.md

 merge
 -----

 Joints histories.
-(Try to pull into rather than onto.)
+(I dislike merging to a tracking branch.
+It should merge child branches.)
 In non-fast-forward mode, creates a merge commit that resolves both HEADs.
+Fast-forward mode is like a `rebase`.

 > git merge --no-ff BRANCH

-Clean your Working Directory and Index before merging.
+(Clean your Working Directory and Index before merging.)

 Offers different strategies: